Meal Plan For Endomorphs

 Insulin resistance affects how people with an endomorph body type process carbohydrates.
 This makes them store more glucose as fat instead of breaking them down and using them for energy.
 For that reason, people with this somatotype are encouraged to go for a balanced diet with a reduced carbohydrate consumption.
 The low intake of carbohydrates helps in making sure most of the carbs are used up as energy and not stored up as fat.
 This in turn helps to support fat loss.

 A study that was done in October of 2016, showed compared to a higher carb diet, reducing the amount of carbohydrates in a diet can improve your insulin function (4).
 An increased insulin function means your body is able to better process glucose.
 This prevents more storage of fat.

 An Endomorph’s body has a higher fat composition.
 Fats burn fewer calories than muscle mass.
 It is for this reason endomorphs are likely to burn fewer calories in comparison to people with other body types.
-To deal with this problem, endomorphs are encouraged to adopt low calorie diets.
+To deal with this problem, endomorphs are encouraged to adopt low-calorie diets.
 Low calories will help ensure a calorie deficit which in turn helps you lose fat mass and overall body weight.
 A calorie deficit is achieved when you consume less calories than you burn.
-If you were to eat a lot of calories, you wouldn’t be able to create a calorie deficit as your body would have a higher fat body composition and we now know that fats burn fewer calories.
+If you were to eat excess calories, you wouldn’t be able to create a calorie deficit as your body would have a higher fat body composition and we now know that fats burn fewer calories.

 A Recommended Distribution Of Macros For Endomorphs